The Miracle Morning

 The third is Visualization which is affirmations only with visuals you can see by closing your eyes or by utilizing a vision board to remind you.
 Sometimes visualization involves simply imagining walking through your day and conquering each moment.
 With all the technology around you, it is easy to get a vision board on your phone or use a digital photo frame.

 The fourth is Exercise which can be as simple as 10 sit ups or one minute of jumping jacks – whatever it takes to get your heart rate up, get the blood pumping into your mind and body, and increase your alertness to start the day feeling energized.

 The fifth is Reading which is all about expanding your thinking by reading a page or two or listening to a video or audio book to get that brain moving and to generate new ideas.

 The sixth is Scribing which includes writing in a journal for a few minutes, maybe writing what you’re grateful for or what your accomplishments have been, or what your goals and top focus items are for the day you have ahead.

 The average business owner will read these six and say I don’t have time for that in the morning… but you are not average so here’s how you conquer it.

 First stop using the snooze button.
 Set a time to wake up that is 6 minutes earlier than you would normally need to wake.
 That way you are not waking up because you have to do something or you have to go somewhere… now you are waking up to do something for yourself.
 That alone will be a refreshing difference.
 Now armed with 6 minutes to yourself – go through each of these for one minute – and start reaping the rewards of doing what most are not willing to do for themselves.

-Find out what your next steps should be to create the compound effect in your business by completing the Business IQ Test by clicking here…
+Find out what your next steps should be to create the compound effect in your business by contacting us for a complimentary strategy session by clicking here…

 Book Reviewed by…